zappee/docker-images/oracle-java-8/README.md

 * `ll`: `ls -all`

 ## 2) Build
-Download the Oracle JDK install kit (`server-jre-8u231-linux-x64.tar.gz`) from the Oracle website and copy it under the `bin/` directory.
+Download the Oracle JDK install kit (`server-jre-8u231-linux-x64.tar.gz`) from the Oracle website and copy that file under the `bin/` directory.

 Then build the image using:
 ~~~